 Centres and Institutes

 Our legal research, advocacy and education centres and institutes are integral to the Faculty’s research success.
-They also provide unique internships and legal clinical education for UNSW Law students.
+They also provide unique internships and legal clinical education for UNSW Law & Justice students.

 The Allens Hub for Technology, Law & Innovation